Angina: Chest Pain Caused by Coronary Artery Disease (CAD)

 Angina is not really a condition; it is a symptom of another condition called myocardial ischemia, which occurs when the heart does not get as much blood as it needs.

-Typically myocardial ischemia occurs when the arteries supplying the heart with blood become blocked or narrowed in a condition called
+Typically, myocardial ischemia occurs when the arteries supplying the heart with blood become blocked or narrowed in a condition called coronary artery disease (CAD).

 Artery blockage is most commonly caused by buildup of fat and cholesterol known as plaque.
 When arteries become clogged with plaque, it is known as known as atherosclerosis.

-Three Types of Angina
+Types of Angina